Zebrasoma: Etymology

 Zebrasoma combines soma, meaning "body", with zebra, referring to zebra stripes on the body of the type species, Z. velifer.

 Distribution

 Zebrasoma tangs are found in the Indian and Pacific Oceans including the Red Sea east to the Pitcairn Islands and Hawaii.

 Description

-Zebrasoma tangs have deep bodies and pointed snouts with high dorsal, supported by 4 or 5 spines and between 23 and 31 soft rays, and anal fins, supported by 3 spines and between 19 and 25 soft rays.
-The pectoral fins have between 14 and 17 fin rays while the pelvic fins have a single spine and 5 soft rays.
-The caudal fin is truncate.
+Zebrasoma tangs have deep bodies and pointed snouts with high dorsal, supported by four or five spines and between 23 and 31 soft rays, and anal fins, supported by three spines and between 19 and 25 soft rays.
+The pectoral fins have between 14 and 17 fin rays, while the pelvic fins have a single spine and five soft rays.
+The caudal fin is truncated.

-The smallest species in the genus is the yellow tang (Z. flavescens) with a maximum published total length of 20 cm while the largest species are Z. scopas, Z. desjardinii, and Z. velifer, each with a maximum published standard length of 40 cm.
+The smallest species in the genus is the yellow tang (Z. flavescens) with a maximum published total length of 20 cm, while the largest species are Z. scopas, Z. desjardinii, and Z. velifer, each with a maximum published standard length of 40 cm.